PRICE ALERT: There are better options

 • Free preview before you pay

-• Natural language search (no Boolean)
+• Natural language search (no Boolean search needed)

-• AI explains why each candidate matches
+• AI explains why each passive candidate matches

-• Direct phone/email for $1 per contact
+• Contact information (phone/email) for $1 per reveal

 The fine print